DimitriDewaele/Repo/ReadMe.md

-# Repository A
+# Merged repository

-Readme file for repository A
+Repository A + B are merged here.